One Manhattan Square

-Controversy
+Flood plain construction

+One Manhattan Square was constructed well within the 100-year flood plain on a block that was flooded by Hurricane Sandy.
+However, Extell did not respond to City & State New York questions about what, if any, flood mitigation steps were taken during its development and construction.

+Sales and incentives

+Sales began in November 2016, with closings from February 2019.
+After eight and a half years of sales the building was just 69% sold as of April 2025.
+As a financial incentive, by May 2023 the building had begun paying 2% of buyers' mortgage rates for three years, an incentive worth as much as $250,000 or more off the face value of sales prices.

+Controversies

 The neighborhood's residents immediately reacted to the closing of the old Pathmark supermarket, claiming that gentrification would prevent them from being able to buy affordable groceries.
 Once the Pathmark closed, other markets in the neighborhood became more expensive.

 Other residents of the area opposed the project because the tower would be out of context with the rest of the vicinity.
 Its design has also been compared to a cheese grater.
-In fact, Extell Development Company initially proposed a tower of 68 stories or 800 feet at the site in 2014, but later reduced the scale of the tower structure to 56 stories or 700 feet.
-Concerns are over the transit infrastructure not being able to support such a development.
-However, the building wound up topping out at 72 stories.
+Extell Development Company initially proposed a tower of 800 feet and 68 stories at the site in 2014, temporarily reduced to 700 feet and 56 stories, but ended up building it to 847 feet and 80 stories at completion.
+There were concerns over the transit infrastructure not being able to support such a development.

 Additionally, several dozen area residents organized into a protest in April 2015 claiming the project made unequal the future residents of the affordable housing portion and those residing in the luxury tower.
-Some claimed the separation of the affordable portion, restricted to a 13-story structure, acted as a "poor door" for the overall development.
+Some claimed the separate affordable building, restricted to a 13-story structure, acted as a "poor door" for the overall development.